Dreaming About Snakes (Again)? Here Are 15 Things It Could Mean

 We asked Loewenberg about the many things your snake dreams could be telling you, plus how to process the dream and integrate some of its lessons so you can slither on.

-15 things snake dreams could be telling you, depending on the specifics.
+15 snake dreams and what they could be telling you

 With that in mind, she says that "the snake most often is going to represent a toxic person or situation in your life."
 Depending on the specifics of your dream's plot, here are all the things a snake can mean: